 AMP & Center for Consumer Freedom

-"Organizations that embrace animal rights tenets" include: In Defense of Animals, Physicians Committee for Responsible Medicine (PCRM), Animal Legal Defense Fund and People for the Ethical Treatment of Animals.
-[9] According to AMP, the Center for Consumer Freedom (CCF) has "connected the dots" revealing that PETA and PCRM have received funds from a wealthy "animal rights activist."
-[10]
+According to AMP, "organizations that embrace animal rights tenets" include: In Defense of Animals, Physicians Committee for Responsible Medicine (PCRM), Animal Legal Defense Fund and People for the Ethical Treatment of Animals.
+[11] According to AMP, the Center for Consumer Freedom (CCF) has "connected the dots" revealing that PETA and PCRM have received funds from a wealthy "animal rights activist."
+[12]

-CCF sponsors have included corporations like Phillip Morris, Monsanto and Tyson Foods, which have long histories of gross animal welfare violations, human rights, health and environmental abuses.
+CCF sponsors have included corporations like Phillip Morris, Monsanto, Tyson Foods and Dean Foods, which have long histories of gross animal welfare violations, human rights, health and environmental abuses.
 See also Richard Berman cares about animals: clients exposed.
-Organizations like AMP and CCF not only represent multi-billion dollar corporations, but industries which are heavily subsidized by tax payers.
-See also U.S. Government's War on Animals.

 Marginalizing animal welfare groups